carlisia/website/content/ai/agentic systems/the intention statement framework for agentic systems.md

 This framework helps us maintain that precision through the entire lifecycle of agents, from initial idea through production evolution.

-If you believe that a sharp intention that serves 20 users excellently beats a vague intention that serves 2,000 users poorly, this is for you. use it, modify it, maybe build agentic workflows to use it for validation.
+If you believe that a sharp intention that serves 20 users excellently beats a vague intention that serves 2,000 users poorly, this is for you.
+Use it, modify it, maybe build agentic workflows to use it for validation.
 Pass it around.
 Because with agentic AI, precision is power (and profit).